 - Breaking the link between legislating and campaign donations.
 I support banning all fundraising by legislators during the last 30 days of the legislative year – when much of the deal making and shenanigans take place -- from any entity that has bills pending before the legislature.

 - Supporting and strengthening our open primary.
-The open primary system allows more moderate and independent leaders from both parties to advance to the general election and helps break the stranglehold of narrow interests.
+The open primary system allows the top two candidates to advance to the general election.

 I consider it a healthy part of our democracy to have an arm’s length relationship even with groups that I generally support.
 It is vital to maintain this perspective so you can serve all the people.
 Interest groups have a place as forceful advocates, but balance and longevity in public policy comes from legislators who pledge allegiance to all our citizens.

 In the Bay Area, we sometimes take our beautiful environment for granted.
 This is risky, because environmental stewardship requires ongoing vigilance.
 Our clean air and water, bays, forests, grasslands, and creeks won't stay protected unless they are a part of every discussion.

 I strongly believe in an ethos of conservation.
 It has driven a big part of my three decades of public service.
 Here are some highlights: